Open Bible Data Home About News OET Key

 לִפְנֵי־שֶׁ֥בֶר גָּא֑וֹן וְלִפְנֵ֥י כִ֝שָּׁל֗וֹן גֹּ֣בַהּ רֽוּחַ

-to=(the)_face_of/in_front_of/before destruction pride and,to/for, fall haughty spirit
+to=(the)_face_of/in_front_of/before destruction pride and,[is],before_of fall haughty_of spirit

 These two phrases mean basically the same thing.
 The second emphasizes the meaning of the first by repeating the same idea with different words.
 If it would be helpful to your readers, you could connect the phrases with a word other than and in order to show that the second phrase is repeating the first one, not saying something additional.
-Alternate translation: “Before the face of breaking is pride, yes, before the face of a stumbling is a height of spirit”
+Alternate translation: “Before the face of breaking is pride; indeed, before the face of a stumbling is a height of spirit”

 Note 2 topic: figures-of-speech / personification